IMRpelagic/bifrost/README.md

   - [ ] Bifrost
   - [ ] Monte Carlo Simulation

+## TO-DO list

+  - [ ] Make some diagnostic tools
+  - [ ] Make the estimation more object oriented.
+Meaning: Create a class called “maturity”, with standard functions for evaluating the results.

 ## Install package

 To install the package, run the following code: